LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

    end
    ```

-Both tasks are run in our release process and stored in the static directory to be served alongside things like `robots.txt`:
+Both tasks are run in our release process and stored in the static directory to be served alongside other assets like `robots.txt`:

 ```elixir
 plug Plug.Static,